MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-aws.md

 * Alert on Network access control list (ACL) changes
 * Alert on security group configuration changes

+For more information about creating policies, see [Control cloud apps with policies](control-cloud-apps-with-policies.md).

 ## Use Audit trail of activities for forensic investigations

 Review our [best practices](best-practices.md#use-the-audit-trail-of-activities-for-forensic-investigations) for forensic investigations.